projectacrn/acrn-hypervisor/doc/developer-guides/hld/virtio-rnd.rst

-virtio-rnd is implemented as a virtio legacy device in the ACRN device model (DM), and is registered as a PCI virtio device to the guest OS (UOS).
+virtio-rnd is implemented as a virtio legacy device in the ACRN device model (DM), and is registered as a PCI virtio device to the guest OS (User VM).
 Tools such as :command:`od` (dump a file in octal or other format) can be used to read random values from ``/dev/random``.
-This device file in the UOS is bound with the frontend virtio-rng driver.
+This device file in the User VM is bound with the frontend virtio-rng driver.
 (The guest kernel must be built with ``CONFIG_HW_RANDOM_VIRTIO=y``).
 The backend virtio-rnd reads the HW random value from ``/dev/random`` in the SOS and sends them to the frontend.